Date: 29 November 2014. The Helm.

 the wheel and Seaweed would steer a straight course.
 Basically, an autopilot for the low-cost

 cruiser.
 The unfortunate thing is my bottom is curvaceous and

 allows for turning the wheel when a crab pot appears.
 I am still

 working at that tracking thing.
 Towing the dink at the far corner

 (versus dead aft) helps, but not enough.

 on what I did wrong pre-purchase regarding this issue the

 an autopilot would be ideal.
 Nope - not one of the

 simple one that will steer a compass course.
-That's how I do most of
+That is how I do most of

 my navigating anyway...
-I'd like one.
+I would like one someday.
 That is probably the next

 major post-engine swap investment in my home.